BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/13_4_Generate_a_Payment_Request.md

 ### Generate a Payment request.

-Now you can create a payment request using using `lnd$lncli -n testnet addinvoice` command.
+Now you can create a payment request using `lnd$lncli -n testnet addinvoice` command.
 You can use --amt argument to indicate amount to be payed and add a description using --memo argument.

 ```
 lnd$ lncli -n testnet addinvoice --amt 100000 --memo "First LN Payment - Learning Bitcoin and Lightning from the Command line."